 reporter James C. McKinley Jr. on the grounds that the existence of actual malice could not be proved.

 – Lawyers from Haynes and Boone, LLP assisted Celanese Corporation in creating an approximately $800 million joint venture with Mitsui & Co., Ltd. to develop and construct a methanol production plant designed to take advantage of the abundant new supplies of U.S. natural gas.
 The new joint venture will be known as Fairway Methanol LLC.

 The facility, to be built near the existing Celanese acetyl complex in Clear Lake, Texas, will have a capacity of 1.3 million tons per year and is expected to start operations in 2015.

 – Haynes and Boone, LLP Partner Rick Werner

-joined representatives of client Pioneer Power Solutions at the NASDAQ MarketSite in Times Square to ring the closing bell on Nov.
-19.
+joined representatives of client Alliqua, Inc., a provider of advanced wound care solutions, at the NASDAQ MarketSite in Times Square to ring the Feb.
+24 opening bell.

 Werner took the stage along with a group of Alliqua’s leaders, including Chief Executive Officer David Johnson and Chief Financial Officer Brian Posner.